top of page

 Performance

-We are incredibly proud to be able to see a continued and rapid improvement in GCSE outcomes at St Andrew's in the 2022 results.
-The graph below indicates our journey from 2017 to 2022, comparing our progress against national average for boys - our GCSE cohorts will remain boys only until results in 2026.
+We are incredibly proud to be able to see a continued and rapid improvement in GCSE outcomes at St Andrew's in the 2023 results.
+The graph below indicates our journey from 2017 to 2023, comparing our progress, removing outliers, against national average for boys - our GCSE cohorts will remain boys-only until results in 2026.

 Performance information for schools nationally is published by GOV.UK.